royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ### Policy Update

-First let's update the policy so we can subscribe to the jobs topics, public and read from them.
+First let's update the policy so we can subscribe to the jobs topics, publish and read from them.

 * "Secure", "Policies", open `iot-webinar-policy`, "Edit policy document"
 * Paste the following policy document: